lik173/pico-lcd-pc-input/README.md

 In shell (Thonny) you will get message: {Text: }
 Type any text to display it

+# Using without Thonny
+You can use that without thonny, but you need to install wsl and any distro
+Installing:
+sudo apt install minicom
+minicom -D /dev/ttyS<COM Number>
 # Change start message
 in main.py before while(true) cycle you will see lcd.putstr()